Kotlin/kotlinx.coroutines/core/kotlinx-coroutines-test/README.md

     @After
     fun tearDown() {
-        Dispatchers.resetMain() // reset main dispatcher to original Main dispatcher mainThreadSurrogate.close()
+        Dispatchers.resetMain() // reset main dispatcher to the original Main dispatcher mainThreadSurrogate.close()
     }

     @Test
     fun testSomeUI() = runBlocking {
-        launch(Dispatchers.Main) {  // Will be launched in mainThreadSurrogate dispatcher
+        launch(Dispatchers.Main) {  // Will be launched in the mainThreadSurrogate dispatcher ...
-            ...
         }
     }